Lemoncode/react-by-sample/05 Refactor/readme.md

 }
 ```

-Finally we can check the sample is working as _04 Callback_ executing from the command line
-`npm start` and opening [http://localhost:8080](http://localhost:8080).
+Finally we can check the example is working as in _04 Callback_ by executing from the command line `npm start` and opening [http://localhost:8080](http://localhost:8080).